-While there are many out there, we’ve condensed a short list of organizations with excellent employee experiences that your HR function might want to copy:
+Although there are many out there, we’ve condensed a short list of organizations that know how to improve employee experience, from offering flexible work to issuing employee experience surveys.

 Google is an excellent example of a company creating a positive employee experience by changing the physical workspace.

 This company provides access to dozens of convenient amenities, including hair salons, gyms, pools, nap pods, wellness centers, video games, foosball, and ping pong.
 It also has kitchens offering free lunch and dinner.